IamPrasanna482/PeopleCounter/README.md

 # PeopleCounter
-This is a simple android app built in kotlin that represents the working of text view and buttons.
+This is a simple android app built in Kotlin that represents the working of text view and buttons.